Bloom Institute of Technology

 Recent Bloom Institute of Technology Reviews: Rating 4.26

-Start Date September 27, 2021 Cost $0 Class size N/A Location OnlineLambda School is launching a new 9-month full-time program to train backend engineers.
+Start Date None scheduled Cost $21,950 Class size N/A Location OnlineBloomTech offers a 9-month full-time program to train backend engineers.
 Graduates will be prepared with the skills necessary to land entry-level software developer roles at companies of all sizes.
-Our curriculum is jointly developed by Lambda School and Amazon, and is based on critical knowledge, skills, and attributes required to succeed as a backend engineer.
-Each graduate of the new Enterprise Backend Development program will leave Lambda School with over 1,400 hours of hands-on coding experience and will have the practical skills required to succeed at companies like Amazon, without needing a 4-year CS degree.
-Admissions open July 2021, and our first cohort will launch in September 2021.
-Go to our site to learn more!
+Our curriculum is jointly developed by BloomTech and Amazon, and is based on critical knowledge, skills, and attributes required to succeed as a backend engineer.
+Each graduate of the new Enterprise Backend Development program will leave BloomTech with over 1,300 hours of hands-on coding experience and will have the practical skills required to succeed at companies like Amazon, without needing a 4-year CS degree.
 Our curriculum covers the following topics and more: - Java Programming - Data Structures and Algorithms - Software Engineering - Testing - DynamoDB - Concurrency - Interview Preparation

-Start Date August 30, 2021 Cost $0 Class size N/A Location OnlineWith 26% annual growth, Data Science continues to top emerging job lists year after year.
+Start Date None scheduled Cost $21,950 Class size N/A Location OnlineWith 26% annual growth, Data Science continues to top emerging job lists year after year.
 Building on centuries of statistics and mathematics, Data Science uses computational techniques to help the most innovative companies in the world scale.
 From self-driving cars to dynamic business insights for Fortune 500 Companies, Data Science is changing the world.
 If you enjoy mathematics and love using data to make decisions, a career in data science could be for you.
-Lambda School's Data Science program is an intensive online training for a career in applied statistics and machine learning.
+BloomTech's Data Science program is an intensive online training for a career in applied statistics and machine learning.
 Our curriculum covers the following topics and more: - Python - SQL - Data Visualization - Machine Learning - Linear Algebra - Databases - Statistics & Modeling - Natural Language Processing

-Minimum Skill Level Basic Python and algebra Prep Work Pre-course work will be sent after acceptance to the program Placement Test Yes Interview Yes
+Minimum Skill Level Basic Python and algebra Prep Work Pre-course work is required for the program. https://www.bloomtech.com/courses/data-science Placement Test No Interview No

 Bloom Institute of Technology Reviews